The Worst Breakfast Foods That Are Making You Gain Weight

 The most important meal of the day gets the title for a reason.

 After a long night of fasting, your body is begging for nutrition in the morning.
-Without the proper fuel, you're left with little energy, an offset mood, wacky cravings and potentially a wider waistline.
+Without the proper fuel, you're left with low energy, an offset mood, wacky cravings, and potentially a wider waistline.
 Doesn't sound too appealing, does it?

 Some classic morning meals are obvious diet offenders—waffles and pop tarts, you're not fooling anybody.
 However, other breakfast staples may not seem so sinful at first glance.
 Either way, do yourself a favor and skip these seven foods at the breakfast table because they're contributing to your weight gain.
 Opting for more nutritionally balanced, wholesome breakfast alternatives will actually prepare you to take on the day, like these best healthy breakfast foods for weight loss.
 And to really step up your healthy eating skills, uncover these 21 Best Healthy Cooking Hacks of All Time.

 Leave the Lucky Charms and Frosted Flakes where they belong—in your childhood memories.
 The sugar rush from these cereals will mess with your blood sugar and cause you to reach for more sugary snacks later on in the day (turn to these healthy sweet snacks instead).
 "Classic breakfast foods can often be high in sugar, lower in nutritional value including vitamins and minerals, healthy fat, fiber and protein that can help to carry us forward into the day feeling satisfied and energized," says Isabel Smith, MS, RD, CDN, registered dietitian and founder of Isabel Smith Nutrition.
 This remains true for sweet cereals.
 If you're not full at breakfast, you'll eat more soon after you finish breakfast, which can cause you to take in more calories than you need and pack more pounds onto your frame.
 Also, be aware that healthier looking options like granolas can also contain high amounts of sugar, so be sure to read the nutrition label before buying!
 For help identifying diet saboteurs, follow our guide to the 20 Worst 'Healthy' Cereals.